mindspore-ai/docs/install/mindspore_cpu_mac_install_source_en.md

     sudo xcode-select -switch /Library/Developer/CommandLineTools
     ```

-- Ensure that Python 3.9 is installed.
+- Ensure that Python 3.7 or Python 3.9 is installed(macOS with M1 chip does not support Python 3.7).
 If not installed, download and install Python from:

     - Python (64-bit)：[Python official website](https://www.python.org/downloads/macos/) or [HUAWEI CLOUD](https://repo.huaweicloud.com/python/).